cabalamat/arclike/wiki/similar_problems_to_arc-agi.md

     input -> [box] -> output

-The box is opaque: you can see the input to and output from, but you can't look inside.
+The box is opaque: you can see the input to it and output from it, but you can't look inside.
 The goal of the program is to predict what it's doing.

 ### Learning